Connect with others who understand.

 3. Use Sunscreen if Swimming Outdoors

-Being in the sun for too long can lead to sunburn, which can make any skin irritation caused by chlorine exposure even worse.
-If you swim outside, make sure to wear sunscreen that is SPF 30 or higher.
-When applying sunscreen, avoid areas of inflamed skin, or any open lesions.
+Being in the sun for too long can cause sunburn, which can make any skin irritation caused by chlorine exposure worse.
+If you swim outside, make sure to wear sunscreen with SPF 30 or higher.
+Avoid putting sunscreen on inflamed skin or any open lesions.

-To protect inflamed skin, one MyPsoriasisTeam member had this suggestion: “Look up long-sleeve swim shirts with 50-plus sun protection.
+One MyPsoriasisTeam member had this suggestion for protecting the skin: “Look up long-sleeved swim shirts with 50-plus sun protection.
 I got that in a very large size for roominess and swim capris that also have sun protection.
 I have a pool in my backyard and did not want to put sunscreen on my spots.
 Works great and is quite comfortable.”

 4. Wear a Swim Cap

 If you have scalp psoriasis, a swim cap can help protect your scalp from chlorine.
 You can apply ointment to your scalp before putting on a swim cap.
-If psoriasis affects your ears, earplugs may help prevent chlorine from getting into your ears.
-Make sure to choose a swim cap that fits well and is made from a soft material to avoid damaging your hair.
+Pick a cap that fits well and is made of soft material so it won’t damage your hair.
+If psoriasis affects your ears, consider earplugs to keep chlorine out.

 5. Shower and Moisturize Again Right After Swimming

-A cool or lukewarm shower shortly after swimming can help remove chlorine from the skin.
-Use a gentle body wash and shampoo that is recommended for people with psoriasis, rather than the soap that may be available in a pool shower.
-Many soaps contain fragrances, dyes, and other irritating chemicals that may not be appropriate for people with psoriasis.
+Rinse off with a cool or lukewarm shower soon after swimming to remove chlorine from your skin.
+The soap available in the pool shower may not be suitable for your skin.
+Instead, use a gentle, fragrance-free body wash and shampoo that is recommended for people with psoriasis.
+Avoid harsh soaps that contain fragrances, dyes, and other irritating chemicals that may trigger psoriasis symptoms.

-Gently pat your skin dry, and reapply an ointment or other moisturizer to the skin immediately after showering.
+Gently pat your skin dry (don’t rub), and apply a thick ointment or other moisturizer immediately after showering.

-“I swim too, and I notice that my psoriasis flares up afterward.
+One MyPsoriasisTeam member shared: “I swim too, and I notice that my psoriasis flares up afterward.
 I smother myself in moisturizer and shower as soon as I get out of the pool to keep it under control.
-Love my swimming,” a MyPsoriasisTeam member shared.
+Love my swimming.”

-Some swimming pools and hot tubs use saltwater instead of chlorine to kill bacteria.
-Studies have shown that saltwater baths may help reduce plaque psoriasis symptoms.
-If you have your own swimming pool and find that chlorine irritates your skin, you may want to consider switching to a saltwater treatment for your pool.
+Some swimming pools and hot tubs use salt water rather than chlorine.
+Research shows that saltwater baths may help reduce plaque psoriasis symptoms.
+If you own a swimming pool and find chlorine irritating, you want to consider switching to a saltwater system.

-“Since most public pools are heavily chlorinated, and chlorine is awfully harsh on the skin, if you have access to a saltwater pool, that would definitely be preferable,” someone else advised.
+“Since most public pools are heavily chlorinated, and chlorine is awfully harsh on the skin, if you have access to a saltwater pool, that would definitely be preferable,” another member said.

-Keep in mind that some people with psoriasis have no problems with chlorinated water.
-“I was told a long time ago chlorine would make my psoriasis flare.
-I swim every day except Sunday, and my psoriasis is disappearing,” a MyPsoriasisTeam member shared.
+Is it OK to swim in a pool with psoriasis?
+For most people, yes.
+With the right skin care routine and by paying attention to how your skin reacts, swimming can be a safe and enjoyable activity.
+Some people with psoriasis have no problems at all in chlorinated water.
+One MyPsoriasisTeam member shared, “I was told a long time ago that chlorine would make my psoriasis flare.
+I swim every day except Sunday, and my psoriasis is disappearing.”

-Although some people may be able to swim in chlorinated water without any problems, others may be more sensitive and experience skin irritation, or their symptoms may become worse.
-The effect of chlorine on psoriasis can be different for each person and may depend on how severe their psoriasis is.
-So, if you have psoriasis, be aware of how your skin reacts to chlorine and take steps to protect it before going for a swim.
+Other people with psoriasis may be more sensitive and find that chlorinated water causes skin irritation or flares.
+The effect of chlorine on psoriasis can vary from person to person and can depend on how severe your psoriasis is.
+If you have psoriasis, pay attention to how your skin reacts to chlorine, and take steps to protect it before and after swimming.

-How does chlorine affect your psoriasis?
-Do you have any tips for managing the effects of chlorine on your skin?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Do you have any tips for managing the effects of chlorine on your skin with psoriasis?
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.